The Window Up Above

 "The Window Up Above" is a song written and originally recorded by American country music artist George Jones.
 The version recorded by Jones peaked at number #2 on the country charts and spent a total of 34 weeks on the chart.
-It became a #1 smash for Mickey Gilley in 1975.
+It became a #1 hit for Mickey Gilley in 1975.

 Recording and composition

 "The Window Up Above" is widely praised by many critics – and George Jones himself – as his greatest composition.
 In "The Devil in George Jones", an article which appeared in the July 1994 Texas Monthly, the singer told Nick Tosches that he wrote it one morning while living in Vidor, Texas, and that it remained his favorite: "I wrote it in about twenty minutes.
 I just came in off the road, about eight in the morning.
 While breakfast was being fixed, I just sat down in the den and picked up the guitar, and it was as simple as that.
 Sometimes it’s hard to even figure where the ideas come from.”
 Tosches added, "For Jones, 'The Window Up Above' seemed to issue directly from a lifelong insecurity and ambivalence, a deep-rooted fear of what lurked beneath the dream of hearth and home and happiness."
 The song addresses the theme of adultery, but adds a foreboding, voyeuristic twist to the typical country music "cheatin'" song, filled with jealous anger and a deep, irreconcilable sense of betrayal: